sasoria/astro-microfrontends/README.md

 import Microfrontend from "https://localhost:7100/bundle.js";
 ```

-This can now be used as a regular react component:
+This can now be used as a regular component, in this case a react component:

 ```javascript
 const ReactComponent = () => (